 Exercising for 20-30 minutes three times a week will improve your long-term memory.

-This is because the increased blood flow in your body (due to the exercise) supplies the brain with extra oxygen and nutrients.
-And a well-nourished brain is a well-functioning brain!
+Regular physical activities increase blood flow in your body and supplies the brain with extra oxygen and nutrients.
+A well-nourished brain is a well-functioning brain!

-A recent study showed that a daily burst of 60 seconds of high-intensity exercise, offered many of the benefits of the longer exercise routines.
-So, if you’re short on time – now you know what to do.
+Even if you don’t have much time, research has shown that a daily burst of 60 seconds of high-intensity exercise offered many of the benefits of the longer exercise routines.

 Interested in getting started?